The top UK road trip destinations for a unforgettable self drive holiday in Great Britain

-The UK is a fantastic location for road tripping.
+I’m convinced that a road trip across Britain is the most fantastic way to see all the different countries.
+The UK is a great start.
 England , Wales and Scotland have a wide variety of vibrant cities, adorable villages, and beautiful nature on offer to keep you mesmerized during your vacation.
-Proudly presenting the top must sees on your next UK road trip:
+A self-drive holiday in the UK gives you the flexibility to see as much or as little as you want.
+All in your own time.
+We’ve compiled our top UK road trip destinations for you:

 The historic city of Canterbury is obviously most known for Canterbury Cathedral, the impressive Unesco World Heritage site.
 However, there’s more to this town: historic alleyways and stunning canals.
 Canterbury is also great for shopping and the typical Afternoon Tea.